 There are two primary categories of contracts in business — bilateral contracts and unilateral contracts.
 The two have important features in common.
-Both contain terms and conditions that, if breached, can result in litigation.
-The party that sues must prove the contract is valid and that they suffered a loss because of the breach.
+Both contain terms and conditions that, if breached, can result in legal disputes.
+The party that sues must prove the contract is valid and that they suffered damages because of the breach.

 Let’s examine some practical examples to help us understand these concepts.